joelparkerhenderson/wordbooks/pages/cause-and-effect-diagram/index.md

 * Machines (equipment)

-* Materials
+* Materials (inputs)

 * Measurements (data)

 * Environment (physical conditions)

 The diagramming process involves brainstorming the possible causes of the problem and organizing them into these categories.
 This is typically done in a group setting, with a team of people who have knowledge and experience related to the problem.
-Once the possible causes are identified, they can be analyzed and prioritized, and potential solutions can be developed and implemented.
+Once the possible causes are identified, they are analyzed and prioritized, and potential solutions can be developed and implemented.

-Cause-and-effect diagrams are particularly useful for identifying the root causes of a problem, rather than just treating the symptoms.
-They are also helpful in promoting teamwork and collaboration, as they allow different perspectives and areas of expertise to be brought together in a structured way.
+Cause-and-effect diagrams are useful for identifying root causes of a problem.
+They are also helpful in promoting collaboration, as they allow different perspectives and areas of expertise to be brought together in a structured way.